Changissnz/TAGIB/README.md

 to the previous conclusions.
 In this way, the people cannot think of themselves as credible thinkers, let alone actors that act on scrupulous and factful information, only as hypocrites of the most folly variety.
-And Persuasia is the program that presents any arbitrary statement to the recepient regardless of the degree of fallacy, and attaches seemingly objective metaphors and numbers to them, all of which are to elicit emotive connections from the recepient, in the aims of making that arbitrary statement be believed as true.
+And Persuasia is the program that presents any arbitrary statement to the recipient regardless of the degree of fallacy, and attaches seemingly objective metaphors and numbers to them, all of which are to elicit emotive connections from the recipient, in the aims of making that arbitrary statement be believed as true.
 Perhaps Roumannios will meet his twin ideologue one of these days.